 i) by way of full title transfer to be recorded in its House Collateral Account, and in the case of a CCM only, in any of its CCM Client Collateral Accounts, in which case the relevant securities will be transferred to LCH SA, its nominated custodian or Central Securities Depository by instruction through Clearstream Banking Luxembourg, Euroclear Bank or ESES (Euroclear France) in accordance with the procedure set out in Paragraph 3.10; or

-ii) by way of security interest under the Pledge Agreement to be recorded in its House Collateral Account, and in the case of a CCM only, in any of its CCM Client Collateral Accounts, in which case relevant securities will be transferred to the relevant LCH SA pledged account(s) opened in the books of Euroclear Bank by instruction through Euroclear Bank, in accordance with the procedure set out in Paragraph 3.15.
+ii) by way of security interest under the Pledge Agreement to be recorded in its House Collateral Account, and in the case of a CCM only, in any of its CCM Client Collateral Accounts, in which case relevant securities will be transferred to the relevant LCH SA’s pledged account(s) opened in the books of Euroclear Bank by instruction through Euroclear Bank, in accordance with the procedure set out in Paragraph 3.15.

 US T-Bills transferred by an FCM/BD Clearing Member on behalf of FCM/BD Clients must be provided by way of security interest to be recorded in one of its FCM/BD Client Collateral Accounts, in which case relevant US T-Bills will be deposited in LCH SA’s relevant segregated depository account opened in the books of BNYM US in accordance with the procedure set out in Paragraph 3.17.